Abhirambvss/student-attendance-frontend-part/README.md

 The codebase for the backend part of this project can be accessed here : https://github.com/Abhirambvss/student-attendance-backend

+The demo video for the project can be downloaded from here : https://drive.google.com/file/d/1si5GKQsbdj-USohsoXy6b-NZSvTnolI5/view?usp=sharing

 The main **Azure** technologies used in this project are **Azure Blob Storage** and **Azure Face API**

 ## Project Explanation